 Event Log Forwarding

 You should also move event logs off your computers regularly, because attackers often scrub event logs to escape detection.
-Windows Server’s event log forwarding feature enables you to automatically forward events logs from all your computers to a designated machine (the event collector) that stores them all securely.
+The Windows event log forwarding feature enables you to automatically forward events logs from all your computers to a designated machine (the event collector) that stores them all securely.
 There are two types of event subscriptions:

 - Source-initiated subscriptions allow you to define an event subscription on the event collector computer without defining the source computers.
 Then you use Group Policy to control which source computers forward events to the event collector.